 Why Read It: Provokes deep contemplation on the concept of self as perceived in Hindu philosophy.

 This book basically teaches you to find who you are.
 There are conflicts among humans, and the main problem is the misunderstanding between each other.
 The problem is the low knowledge of self and we relate to the universe.
 Allan gives a decipherable concept to look inside yourself and find self-consciousness.
 The whole theory that he gives is based on the Hindu philosophy of Vedanta.

 6. Awakening Shakti: The Transformative Power Of The Goddess Of Yoga – By Sally Kempton

 This book is the tutor to find the feminine energies within us for both women and men.
-It reveals the power of goddesses of yoga and to transform yourself to inner freedom and live life with selflessness, compassionately and intimately.
-It describes different yogic qualities of goddesses like Lakshmi, Kali, Radha, Saraswati, Bhuvaneshwari, Parvati, and others.
+It reveals the power of the goddesses of yoga and to transform yourself to inner freedom and live life with selflessness, compassionately, and intimately.
+It describes the different yogic qualities of goddesses like Lakshmi, Kali, Radha, Saraswati, Bhuvaneshwari, Parvati, and others.